santoshshinde2012/extension/README.md

 - Indexdb
 - tailwind

+### Start the application

+- Clone the Application git clone `https://github.com/santoshshinde2012/extension.git`
+- Install the dependencies `npm install`
+- Test the application in the browser `npm run dev`, but you can't test the Chrome Runtime API.
+- Build the extension `npm run build`

+### Test the chrome extension

+- Build:  Create a build by using the build command.
+- Open Chrome Extensions Page: Type chrome://extensions/ in the address bar and hit Enter.
+- Enable Developer Mode: Toggle Developer mode switch to on.
+- Load the Extension: Click "Load unpacked" and select the extension directory.
+- Confirm Loading: Extension appears in the Extensions page.
+- Test: Verify the extension functions properly.

 ### Chrome Extension Components:

 - HTML/CSS/JS Development: This is where you develop the actual content and functionality of the extension using HTML, CSS, and JavaScript.